 Inkaneep Provincial Park is nestled in tall riverside cottonwoods in a residential area.
 This park offers wonderful bird watching opportunities.
 Park users should use caution when hiking around this park; poison ivy is abundant in this area.
 The park is conveniently located just outside of the town of Oliver.
 Open mid-May through mid-September.

 Surrounded by warm water and sandy beaches, haynes Point is a popular destination area in the Okanagan Valley.
 The park has 80 metres of boardwalk and a viewing platform overlooking a natural marsh.
 There is a 7 day maximum stay, and reservations are highly recommended from June – September.
 Firewood is available for sale.
 Open…

 The park offers lakeside camping, over 400 metres of sandy beach, and 5 km of hiking trails in the canyon.
-Reservations are strongly advised during peak season.
+Reservations are strongly advised during peak season as the park will now be 100% reservable from April 1 to October 16.
 Firewood and ice is available for sale.
 Debit, Credit, Cash are accepted.
-Open from March 27 to October 12.
-Check website for updates.
+Open from…